 You must describe how your project will provide support for and benefit to the community, as opposed to only individuals or enterprises within the community.
 You must detail how your project is supported by the community.
-When addressing the criterion, strong applications will include:
+When addressing the criterion, applications must include:

-- a description of the linkages to relevant local economic development strategies, including the plans, priorities or challenges outlined in any relevant local, state or Australian Government policies or other documentation that demonstrate the project is a strategic priority - an analysis of the public benefit - recent written support from key stakeholders for this project, including but not limited to relevant local governments, community stakeholders and Indigenous communities (you may include up to five written letters of support consolidated into a single attachment).
+- a description of the linkages to relevant local economic development strategies, including the plans, priorities or challenges outlined in any relevant local, state or Australian Government policies or other documentation that demonstrates the project is a strategic priority - an analysis of the public benefit - recent evidence from key stakeholders of support for this project.
+Key stakeholders may include, but are not limited to, relevant local governments, community stakeholders and Indigenous communities.
+You may include up to 5 written letters of support consolidated into a single attachment.
+You may also provide an additional attachment containing stakeholder engagement documentation that demonstrates your community consultation processes and the resulting community support for the project.